cse110-sp21-group4/cse110-sp21-group4/admin/cipipeline/phase1.md

 - We are using default configuration for Codacy and this presents us with some rules that does not align with our purposes.
 - For example, there are some styling issues that were flagged in the security issues within GitHub.
 - Specifically, the "Rule doesn't have all its properties in alphabetical order."
+- CI/CD Action Jobs are not showing up on the pull request `Conversation` tab.
+However, it does show up on the `Checks` tab.

 ## Future Iterations of Pipeline
 - We want to include continuous integration for deployment, minification and test coverage within our pipeline.
 - We hope to have deployment implemented into our second interation of our CI pipeline.